sirbrialliance/TangledMapView/README.md

 ## Install + Use

 - This depends on [RandomizerMod3](https://github.com/homothetyhk/HollowKnight.RandomizerMod), install that.
-- Either:
-	- Grab a prebuilt .dll and put it in your Hollow Knight mods folder or
-	- Build TangledMapView.sln and copy the generated .dll in Mod/ to your Hollow Knight mods folder
+- Copy TangledMapView.dll and websocket-sharp.dll to your Hollow Knight mods folder
+	- You can get a build from [here](https://github.com/sirbrialliance/TangledMapView/releases) or build TangledMapView.sln.
 - Start the game.
 - Open a browser to http://localhost:7900/ and (recommended) put the window on another monitor.
-	- You should also be able to open it on another device on your LAN, replacing "localhost" for your IP address.
+	- You could also open it on another device on your LAN, replacing "localhost" with your IP address.
 - Start a save file with room randomization turned on
 	- I haven't tested/tried it with room randomization off...
 	- bug: if you create a new save you have to quit and reload the save for the map to appear